 Thanks for calling ABC Corp.
 I'm a virtual receptionist who can answer most questions and book appointments.
 How can I help you today?

-Good labels for knowledge base entries include:
+Good labels for training entries include:

 FAQs